 So if you want to enter in Venice, the Grand Canal is your choice.
 Palaces of all the known families are open onto the canal, which shows Venetian Gothic and Early Renaissance fronts facing the water, by which visitors arrived.
 All these grand palaces and their facades are well preserved today, and a run along the canal is the best way to see them.

-So this is the best place to visit in Venice and there sre so many places to eat in venice.
+So this is the best place to visit in Venice and there are so many places to eat in Venice.
 Along with this, there are some other place like Ponte di Rialto (Rialto Bridge), Murano and Burano, Palazzo Rezzonico, Santa Maria Gloriosa dei Frari, Torcello Island, Santa Maria dei Miracoli and The Arsenal and the Museum of Naval History is also famous for tourist.
 Plan a trip to this fantastic place and enjoy its landscapes.

 Top 10 Best Romantic things to do in Venice